Research Initiative

 The annual Goldsmith Awards honor the best investigative reporting that has made an impact on U.S. public policy at the local, state, or national level.
 Awards are also given for books on media, politics, and public policy, and to a journalist whose career has embodied the concept of public interest journalism.

-The Shorenstein Center bestows honors on prominent journalists, policymakers, or practitioners annually in the form of the David Nyhan Award for Political Writing, the Theodore H. White Lecture on Press and Politics, and the Salant Lecture on Freedom of the Press
+The Shorenstein Center bestows honors on prominent journalists, policymakers, or practitioners annually in the form of the David Nyhan Award for Public Policy Journalism, the Theodore H. White Lecture on Press and Politics, and the Salant Lecture on Freedom of the Press

 The Public Interest Tech Lab